-CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP Global Services ("CGS") is managed on behalf of the American Bankers Association by S&P Capital IQ.
-Copyright© 2017 CUSIP Global Services.
+[†] CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services ("CGS") is managed on behalf of the American Bankers Association by S&P Global Market Intelligence.
+Copyright© 2020 CUSIP Global Services.
 All rights reserved.
-CUSIP® data herein is provided by CGS.
+CUSIP® data herein are provided by CGS.
 This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
+CUSIP® numbers assigned may be changed during the term of such securities based on a number of factors including, but not limited to, the refunding or defeasance of such issue or the use of secondary market financial products.
 CUSIP® numbers are provided for convenience of reference only.
-None of the Commission or the Underwriter or their respective agents or counsel takes responsibility for the accuracy of such CUSIP® numbers.
+None of the Commission or the Underwriter or their respective agents or counsel take responsibility for the accuracy of such CUSIP® numbers.